 Join our volunteer team.
 Neighborhood Courts volunteers are essential to the success of the program.
 Volunteer panelists are community members that are trained in restorative justice, cultural competency, effective communication, facilitation, and problemsolving skills.
 The District Attorney’s Office strives to create a diverse group of volunteer panelists throughout the County of Santa Cruz who are from different diverse socioeconomic, cultural, gender, age, and professional backgrounds.

 Requirements to become a volunteer panelist:

 - Complete the application (see below)

 - Pass a background check (Immigrant status will not be checked)

-- Observe two Neighborhood Court conferences
+- Participate as an observer in two Neighborhood Court Conferences

 - Two-year time commitment (1 year if student)